AI Image Generator for Educators

 The Solution

-An anticipatory image generator that turns Subject, Grade, and Learning Goal into smart suggestions so teachers get the right image in fewer prompts.
+An anticipatory image generator that turns Subject, Grade, and Learning Topic into smart suggestions so teachers get the right image in fewer prompts.

-An anticipatory image generator that turns Subject, Grade, and Learning Goal into smart suggestions so teachers get the right image in fewer prompts.
+An anticipatory image generator that turns Subject, Grade, and Learning Topic into smart suggestions so teachers get the right image in fewer prompts.

 How I Did It